runlochlomond/runlochlomond/about/index.md

 include_in_nav: true

 ---
 Run Loch Lomond consists of the Loch Lomond 10K and fun run that is organised by West Dunbartonshire Leisure Trust (WDLT).
-The events are a continuation of the highly popular **Vale of Leven 10K and fun run**, that have been held over the last thirty two years.
+The events are a continuation of the highly popular Vale of Leven 10K and fun run, that have been held over the last thirty two years.
 WDLT is proud to be in a position to maintain the event and continue to further develop it in the future.

 The event will take place on **Saturday 22nd June** starting in the Moss O’ Balloch site and will include the much loved school and pre-school aged fun run which is open to all.
 Our **Gold Sponsor is CPR Resurfacing**.
 The event starts at 10am and is ideal for people who are doing their first ever 10k as well as providing a competitive setting for experienced runners.